ichenadamczyk20/ORUGS43JON2GQZLDN5SGKWCE/WRITE-UP.md

 - - `OGGLab` was a test java program that would try to parse each ogg header (except the last) and determine how long the data part is and where the next chunk starts.
 - - `SpectroStegHide` can render an image file as a 10-second spectrogram in a new wav file.

 With that information, here's a quick outline of the steps to complete the homework.
-(Pls don't read unless you are absolutely certainly giving up)

 ### The solution